huoshengyu/Morpheus/morpheus_hera/README.md

 Inside the Docker container:
 1. In the terminal, follow the displayed instructions to input your subject ID, task name, and trial number in order to prepare for data recording.
-2. Use the controller to move the robot to the prescribed starting position (#TODO home or sleep?).
+2. Visually verify that the robot lifts slightly from the off position to the sleep position.
 3. In the terminal follow the displayed instructions and press ENTER to begin recording a trial.
 4. Use the controller to complete the task.
 5. After completing the task, press ENTER or ESC to stop recording and end the trial.